pagalvin/tsbook/chapter04_IntroducingTypes.md

 ## Light Bulb Time?

 In late December of 2015, Eric Clemmons posted a widely read article on Medium entitled _JavaScript Fatigue_.
 [You can read it here.](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.3jytn61rs) If you haven't read it, it's probably worth your time[^4].
 It does a good job of describing the ennui in which some JavaScript devs find themselves trapped at times.
-It's a difficult trap to avoid at times!
+It's a difficult trap to avoid!
 There are so many frameworks, development tools, IDEs and other clever gidgety-gadgets, it can become ... fatiguing.

 <div style="float:right; width:25%; padding-left: 15px;";>
 <img src="assets/lightbulb.png"/>